elizabethevangeline/Pistachio-Image-Denoising/README.md

 ## 📌 Project Overview
 This project focuses on **image preprocessing and denoising** for a **Pistachio dataset**.
-The aim is to clean and prepare the images so they can be used effectively in **deep learning models (e.g., CNN)** for classification or analysis.
+The aim is to clean and prepare the images so they can be used effectively in **deep learning models (CNN)** for classification or analysis.

 ---